What “VR” Gets Wrong About Reality, Virtual and Otherwise

 If you can move your tongue or blink your eye, you can play with help of the Versatility Gaming Controller Configurator

 I’m not completely writing off VR.
 But it’s a fact that the way we talk and think about it, apart from being conceptually false, leads to poorly designed games, emotionally inert experiences, and an overall narrow vision for the future of media.
-That said, there is way to do it right: in KEEP TALKING AND NOBODY EXPLODES, a player enters a VR world with a ticking time bomb, while her friends have the instructions to defuse it.
-This virtual reality is not about an environment, but the walls and ceilings of one—it’s the difference between believing a game is a room and that we want to be more inside it (immersed, that dirty word), versus believing a game is four walls and we want to understand ourselves in relationship to them (in this case, how to communicate in spite of walls).
+That said, if game designers use the correct simulated data and listen to what their players want, there is way to do it right: in KEEP TALKING AND NOBODY EXPLODES, a player enters a VR world with a ticking time bomb, while her friends have the instructions to defuse it.
+This virtual reality is not about an environment, but the walls and ceilings of one-it’s the difference between believing a game is a room and that we want to be more inside it (immersed, that dirty word), versus believing a game is four walls and we want to understand ourselves in relationship to them (in this case, how to communicate in spite of walls).
 On the single-player side, NYU student project WHEN WE DIE is using the walls of virtual reality to craft meditative spaces.
 Here, players are guided to contemplate mortality in an abstract yet natural space inspired by the infra-red photography of Richard Mosse.
 The isolation, discomfort, and reduced sensory experience of the VR headset is all part of the design.
 Both these games are aware that between the player and the game is a third thing.
-For the future of the medium, true innovation will be a matter of deepening that third thing, making it more accessible, more interesting, more human—not wiping it out of existence.
+For the future of the medium, true innovation will be a matter of deepening that third thing, making it more accessible, more interesting, more human-not wiping it out of existence.
 Like Bergson says, that’s not how existence works anyway.

 This is what innovation looks like.
 A couple months after Christmas, the PS2 gets moved into our room.
 My brother and our might-as-well-be-cousins are playing co-op deathmatch on NIGHTFIRE deep into the night, as our parents drink and laugh outside.
 Someone gets accused of screen-peeking.
 Tension is high, people are frustrated.
 The parents help us make a device- poster-board and string, it slides into place, bisecting the TV like a drawbridge visor.
 You can actually snipe, if you want.
 We enter our virtual worlds more separated.
 But really, not at all: one person is lying on the floor, another is sitting on the couch; we’re all in the same room, holding the same kind of controller, looking at the same TV.
 The only thing that’s truly our own is the ways we will remember these moments.
 I wonder what we would recall, if the screen was around our eyes and our bodies in different places.
 Which room are we immersed in?